 Crime levels are high in South Africa, there is no denying that.
 But the statistics don't tell the full story.
 As with anywhere else in the world, crime and poverty go hand in hand.
 And the majority of crime stats come from the poorest neighbourhoods.
 In Rio, tourists are warned to avoid the favelas (slums) because of high levels of crime.
 Around the world, the poorest parts of any city are also the most dangerous parts of the city.
 Similarly, most of South Africa's terrible crime statistics come from the townships, the densely populated poor neighbourhoods, and declining downtown areas.
 Violent crime is common in the poorest regions, just like anywhere else in the world.
 And South Africa has thousands of townships, populated by millions of poor citizens.
 Quite simply, the crime statistics are so high because of the country's exceptionally high levels of poverty and unemployment.

 But does this change the situation for tourists?
 Yes, it does.
 Where the stats come from is important.
 Believe it or not, American cities like Baltimore, Chicago, St Louis, New Orleans and Detroit all have higher murder rates per capita than Johannesburg.
-Yet no tourists are warned to stay away from New Orleans.
+Yet no tourists are warned to stay away from New Orleans or Chicago.
+People understand there are certain areas that are dangerous and have a high crime rate.
 Cape Town has the highest homicide rate of any city in South Africa (primarily due to turf wars between gang bosses and drug lords in the townships), but from a tourist perspective, it is one of the safest cities to visit.
 And one of the most popular and beautiful tourist cities in the world.

 There are no statistics that specifically measure crimes against tourists, but the worst incidents tend to make news headlines, so we have at least some idea of how often a tourist is murdered in South Africa.
 And the answer is - almost never.
 Cape Town has a disturbingly high murder rate, but how many foreign tourists have been murdered in Cape Town in the last 10 years?
 Can you name even 5 examples?
 Most people only know about Anni Dewani, because her death made news headlines around the world.
 She was killed in the township of Gugulethu, in 2010, during her honeymoon.
-I could only find one other example from 2015, and the killer was not a South African, but a fellow tourist, an acquaintance from Guatemala.
-Perhaps I missed all the tourists being killed in South Africa?
+I could only find two other examples - one from 2015 where the killer was not a South African, but a fellow tourist, an acquaintance from Guatemala.
+And a more recent attack on a lone hiker along a remote trail near Cape Town in 2019.
+Try as I might, I couldn't find any other examples of tourists being killed in South Africa.
+Perhaps I missed all the tourist murders that make South Africa so dangerous?
 No, the truth is this: very, very few tourists are killed in South Africa as a result of crime.
 Less than one a year, out of more than 15 million tourists visiting this beautiful country every year.
 The odds are nowhere near as bad as you think.

 Unlike Anni Dewani, most tourists are not likely to set foot in the poorest and most dangerous areas, where the rates of murder and robbery are at their highest.
 It's the same in any big city around the world.
 A typical visitor to South Africa will experience no crime at all during their trip.
 Crime against tourists is not common.